raduleo19/League-of-POO/README.md

 - Players Movements done

 ## TO DO:
-- use double dispatch to get just the modifier from the abilities
+- use double dispatch to get just the modifier from the game.resources.abilities